OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/Transform.rst

 This process for doing multiplication quickly is an example of using a :term:`transformation` to speed up a problem.
-We have transformed the input values by taking their logarithm, and then did a cheap operation (addition) on the transformed values, and then reversed the transformation (with an anti-log) to get the true answer to the original problem.
+We have transformed the input values by taking their logarithm, then did a cheap operation (addition) on the transformed values, and then reversed the transformation (with an anti-log) to get the true answer to the original problem.